 Combined 4+1: Access Application here (this is a Google form)

 *In order to submit your application, you will need a course plan for your senior year and a statement of purpose telling us about your interest and plans for a degree in applied political analytics.
 A CV/Resume is accepted, but not required.
 The GRE is not required.

 *Note: Accepted students will also need to apply to The Graduate School during the spring of their senior year.

 After initial screening, some applicants will be contacted for an interview with APAN faculty.
 An interview is not a guarantee of admittance.

-Final notification of acceptances for 4+1 applicants will be sent March 15, 2021.
+Final notification of acceptances for 4+1 applicants and International applicants will be sent by March 30, 2022.

-Final notification of acceptances for Full Consideration applicants will be sent by July 30, 2021.
+Final notification of acceptances for Full Consideration applicants will be sent on a rolling basis by July 30, 2022.